 All involved in the supply chain should be aware of the unauthorised status of the product.
 It should be clear from the product’s packaging that the product is unauthorised because there will be no MA number on it.

-The authorisation holder must comply with the European Commission’s Notes for guidance on minimising the risk of transmitting animal spongiform encephalopathy agents via veterinary medicinal products.
+You must comply with the European Commission’s Notes for guidance on minimising the risk of transmitting animal spongiform encephalopathy agents via veterinary medicinal products.

-Where possible GMP assured API should be used.
+Where possible GMP-assured API should be used.

-Requirements for testing
+Requirements for testing extemporaneous products

 Labelling and record keeping requirements